EcsRx/ecsrx/docs/framework/blueprints.md

 	.ApplyBlueprint(new SetupNetworkingBlueprint());
 ```

+## How much should a blueprint do?

+This is ultimately up to you, but it was conceived as a way to do bulk component assignments to entities with a small
+amount of config or logic setup.
+Anything more than that should probably be handled by `SetupSystems` or some other object.

+For example a blueprint ideally shouldnt need to have anything injected into it, so if you need to setup complex data
+like setting up a sprite or texture, or some other data payload from a 3rd party source, its recommended you let the blueprint
+add the component to the entity, then have some system that catches that entity once its got the component added and then
+have the system provide the 3rd party dependency data and set it up (i.e a `SetupSystem`).

 ## Blurb

 Generally you would just use a single blueprint to setup an object, and currently this can only be done in code, however